tdwg/website/content/pages/home/index.md

 To achieve its goals, TDWG:

-- develops, adopts and promotes standards and guidelines for the recording and exchange of data about organisms
+- develops, ratifies and promotes standards and guidelines for the recording and exchange of data about organisms;
-- promotes the use of these standards and guidelines through the most appropriate and effective means
-- acts as a community forum for discussion through meetings, online discussions, and publications.
+- acts as a forum for discussing all aspects of biodiversity information management through meetings, online discussions, and publications.

 See the [About]({filename}../about/index.md) section to learn how TDWG operates and how you can participate.
 Active Interest Groups are described under [Community]({filename}../community/index.md).